On the River – Day 3

 I would have expected the animals in the Pantanal to realize when there are a bunch of boats on the river that there was probably a jaguar around, but they haven’t figured that out.

 For five minutes or more, everyone watched – with our cameras ready.
 But when she jumped, it was too fast to catch.
 (Although someone in the crowd must have caught it – there were at least fifty people in all the boats.)
-But the capybera escaped into the water.
+But the capybara escaped into the water.

 The rest of the morning went like that – we’d find a jaguar, follow it for a ways down the river, then it would be gone.